glouppe/info8006-introduction-to-ai/lecture8.md

 In some cases $O(n^3)$ is too prohibitive.
 Fortunately, it is not necessary to perform exact policy evaluation.
 An approximate solution is sufficient.

-One way is to run $k$ iterations of simplified Bell updates:
+One way is to run $k$ iterations of simplified Bellman updates:
 $$V\_{i+1}(s) = R(s) + \gamma \sum\_{s'} P(s'|s,\pi\_i(s))V\_i(s') $$

 This hybrid algorithm is called **modified policy iteration**.